ellerenad/estimate/tasks.md

 - add landing page
 - publish
 - buy domain and link it
-- calculate a general estimation of the group
 - review layout in general
   - hide "admin" things?
   - estimator after "admin" things